chharvey/counterpoint/docs/reference/types.md

 - the symbol `e`
 - the exponent part (an integer)

-We say “scientific-like notation” because it’s technically not scientific notation:
+It’s called “scientific-like notation” because it’s technically not scientific notation:
 The coefficient need not be between 1 and 10. `-42.0e-1` is a valid floating-point value.

 Floating-point values can be operated on just as integers can.
 There is no truncation for division, but dividing by zero still raises an error.
+The floating-point value `0.0` is *not identical* to the value `-0.0`.

 Float values are considered “contageous” in that they “infect” any integers they are operated with.
 For example, in the expression `1 + 2.3`, the integer `1` is *coerced* into the float `1.0`,